-Students in the doctoral programs for Acupuncture and Chinese Medicine study a variety of traditional Chinese medical theories and techniques, acupuncture points and meridians, herbal medicine, and tui na, along with the biomedical subjects of anatomy, physiology, pathophysiology, pharmacology, nutrition and more.
+For students looking for an acupuncture school in Chicago, the doctoral programs for Acupuncture and Chinese Medicine study a variety of traditional Chinese medical theories and techniques, acupuncture points and meridians, herbal medicine, and tui na, along with the biomedical subjects of anatomy, physiology, pathophysiology, pharmacology, nutrition and more.

-The doctoral programs represent an evolution of the entry-level master’s degrees to include skills and knowledge necessary for acupuncturists in today’s team-based medical model, in addition to the foundational courses of Chinese medicine.
+The doctoral programs represent an evolution of the entry-level master’s degrees to include skills and knowledge necessary for acupuncturists in today’s team-based medical model, in addition to the foundational courses of Chinese medicine (TCM).

 As a doctoral student, you can also experience the benefits of Pacific College’s extensive massage curriculum.
 Doctoral degree students are eligible to enroll in our massage programs, earn a massage license and work in the field while completing their doctoral degree.
 There are two slightly different acupuncture training programs and associated doctoral degrees in Chicago, one with education in herbology and one without.

 The entry-level doctorate in Chinese medicine trains practitioners to function as primary, independent healthcare providers, and most importantly, become integral to the modern healthcare system.
 Following the vision of an “East meets West” environment, students learn evidence-informed practice, systems-based medicine, and collaborative care, crucial for the practitioner working within today’s team-based medical model.

 For previous graduates of master’s level degrees or equivalent, Pacific College has designed an online pathway for PCOM MSAc and MSTOM alumni to transition into the doctorate.